 The Sumitomo Corporation Group has strengthened its internal controls to retain the trust of all its stakeholders.

-Basic Principles and System
+Basic Policy and System

 The Sumitomo Corporation Group creates financial reports in accordance with the Accounting Policy Manual that lays out the Group’s internal policies for accounting, and discloses information in a timely and appropriate manner and in compliance with relevant laws, regulations, and accounting standards.